-How to get to world class city
+How to get to our world-class city

 - Take advantage of a free admission day at the Art Institute or the Museum of Science and Industry